 1. Identify the objectives.

-Whether you're planning a meeting for your own company or for a client, it's imperative to understand the objectives of the event.
-"First and foremost," says Froumis, "you have to listen."
-She says it's vital to understand the underlying message and whether the events focus is appreciation, motivating employees, all business or part business-part fun.
-"The event has to fit their needs," she explains.
-"Anyone can bring in fun entertainment and make a pretty table.
-Listening is the key that allows the event you plan to support the company's goals."
+Whether you're planning a meeting for your own company or for a client, it’s crucial to understand the goals of the event.
+"First and foremost," says Young, "you have to listen."
+She emphasizes understanding the underlying message – whether it's appreciation, motivation or strategy.
+"The event has to fit their needs.
+Anyone can bring in fun entertainment and make a pretty table.
+But it’s listening that makes the experience meaningful.”

-Downtown Skyline- RIver View Drone Photography
+Downtown Skyline- River View

 2. Do a site visit.